Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The validation was bypassed by forging a file header.
 The string GIF89a; acts as a valid magic byte signature for a GIF, satisfying the getimagesize() check, while the .jpg extension bypasses the name filter.
 Because the web server will not natively execute a .jpg file as PHP, the attack requires chaining with a Local File Inclusion vulnerability.
 The include()  function in PHP evaluates any PHP tags present within the included file, regardless of its extension, allowing the embedded web shell to execute and process arbitrary operating system commands.

+Explanation of why the Medium level payload failed: The Medium payload spoofed the Content-Type header while retaining a .php extension.
+The High level strictly requires an image file extension (like .jpg) and uses getimagesize() to cryptographically verify the file actually has a valid image signature (magic bytes).

 ## 6. Insecure CAPTCHA